 Here’s a close up picture of the cables.

 Cut the digitizer cable (1).
-The new new digitizer cable comes with the new screen.
+The new new digitizer cable comes with the new assembly.

-Remove the home button from the cracked screen.
-You’ll have to transfer this button to the new screen later.
+Remove the home button from the cracked glass.
+You’ll have to transfer this button to the new glass later.

-Separate the metal bracket from the cracked screen.
+Separate the metal bracket from the cracked glass.

 This bracket attaches the screen assembly to the iPod cover.
-You’ll have to transfer the bracket to the new screen.
+You’ll have to transfer the bracket to the new glass.

 Remove all broken glass from the bracket.

 Clean up the bracket.
-I’ll be applying new adhesive to the bracket when it’s ready to be transferred to the new screen.
+I’ll be applying new adhesive to the bracket when it’s ready to be transferred.